QuantEcon/Bookshelf/README.md

 If you get an error `Error: ENOENT: no such file or directory, stat '.../Bookshelf/client/build/index.html'`, then you haven't built the React application.
 Run step 1 again and wait for it to finish before starting the Express server

+#### Updating the Instance
+NOTE: Paths are relative to the root of the project

+First stop the instance:
+1. `npm run stop-docker`

+Then pull the latest code:
+1. `git pull`

+Then you'll need to rebuild the client application:
+1. `cd /client`
+2. `npm run build`

+Then you'll need to update the docker image:
+1. `cd /`
+2. `npm run build-docker-server`

+Finally restart the instance:
+1. `npm run docker-daemon`

 #### How-To
 Inside the client directory, there is an extensive README.md on client-side.